GAF machine

 Jim Ryan believes that “cloud technology will become a meaningful component of how gamers access games between 2025 and 2035”.

-Project Q's remote play has its place, but SIE didn’t acquire Gaikai and buy OnLive's choicest patents only for remote play to be its sole purpose.
+Project Q's remote play has its place, but SIE didn’t acquire Gaikai and buy OnLive's choicest patents only for remote play to be the handheld's sole purpose.

-I think Project Q exists to bridge the divides between home console gaming, cloud-gaming, shared multi-player gaming and Android gaming in a PS-centric way; but not only to bridge the divides within gaming, the divides between gaming, entertainment and communication as well.
+I think Project Q exists to bridge the divides between home console gaming, cloud-gaming, shared multi-player gaming and mobile gaming in a PS-centric way; but not only to bridge the divides within gaming, the divides between on-the-go gaming, viewing and communication as well.

-This will bare itself out across PSN, social networks and individual experiences as Project Q leverages PS Plus, Share Play, Share Screen, etc. in the coming years; and if paired with a PS pass-through streamer (a streaming only PS TV successor that attaches to Chromecast, Roku, etc.), create a situation where Project Q seriously competes against Switch 2 on price and Xbox's rumored Keystone on features.
+This will bare out across PSN, social networks and individual experiences as Project Q leverages PS Plus, Share Play, Share Screen, etc. in the coming years; and if paired with a dock that also functions as a pass-through streamer (i.e, a potential streaming only PS TV successor that couples with Apple TV, Chromecast, Roku, etc.), create a situation where Project Q seriously competes against Switch 2 on price and Xbox's rumored Keystone on features.

 Last edited: